ayuthmang/Warcraft-StateCheck/README.md

 This program has more abilities such as:

 1.)
-If you were kicked or your game has been started can do 3 abilities 1.1) Play a cute google translate's sound when your game started or you were kicked 1.2) Auto focus the window game (Warcraft III) with out you do anything.
+If you were kicked or your game has been started can do 3 abilities 1.1) Play a cute google translate's sound when your game started or you were kicked.
+  1.2) Auto focus the window game (Warcraft III) with out you do anything.
-  1.3) Show a simply messagebox text likewise 1.1)
+  1.3) Show a simply messagebox text likewise 1.1).

 ## How to use ?